chenjunhao0315/Neural_Network/README.md

 * Multi-thread support with Openmp
 * Run only on CPU
 * Structure visualization by [Netron][3] with Caffe2 like prototxt file
-* Easy to add customed layer
+* Easy to add custom layer

 ## Supported Layers
 * Input layer (data input)